A Flower Growing in the Desert

 Hello.
 My name is Holli, I am 28 years old.
 I think the best way to let you know a brief summary of my life would be to do just that...summarize.
 I believe strongly that we need understanding and knowledge if the abuse is to ever cease.
 It may not happen in our lifetimes, but it will never happen if we don't speak out against abuse.

 Age 5, I was raped by an 18-year old male babysitter.
 Ages 8-14, incested by my brother four years older than myself, who is developmentally delayed.
 Age 10-14, I was raped and molested by at least six different neighborhood boys.

 I also have a genetic disorder known as Stickler syndrome.
-Along with that, I have very bad eye-sight, the possibilities are in favor of going blind, joint pain, arthritis, fibromyalgia (to the point were I use a walker and sometimes a wheelchair to assist me), migraines, insomnia, flashbacks, and night sweats.
-These all add up to Post Traumatic Stress Disorder (PTSD).
+Along with that, I have very bad eye-sight, the possibilities are in favor of going blind, joint pain, arthritis, fibromyalgia (to the point where I use a walker and sometimes a wheelchair to assist me), migraines, insomnia, flashbacks, and night sweats.
+These all add up to Posttraumatic Stress Disorder (PTSD).
 I am also anorexic.

 A Little Family History

 My mother has D.I.D. (dissociative identity disorder), formerly known as M.P.D. (multiple personality disorder), and was/is very abusive in every way, except sexually.
 She tried to commit suicide all throughout my life.
 I have seen her cut herself deeply, as well as an overdose on pills.
 Several times, I saw her flatline right in front of me.